-If you knew that there was a $100 bill taped right under the seat where you’re sitting, wouldn’t you shoot out of that chair, flip it over and rip the bill off the bottom as fast as you could?
+If you knew that there was a $100 bill taped right under the seat where you’re sitting, wouldn’t you spring out of that chair, flip it over and rip the bill off the bottom as fast as you could?
 I would.
 Nothing is more exciting than finding a surprise, an unexpected treasure.

 Some treasures are carefully hidden from sight.
 Some are cleverly disguised.
 Some are sitting right out in plain view and so obvious that they’re completely missed because we aren’t looking for them.